jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+It sometimes seems to me that if I could persuade everyone to say "systematize" each time he wanted to say "liberate" and to say "mobilization" every time he wanted to say "reform" or "progress" I would not have to write long books about government-peasant interaction in Russia.

+> George Yaney, *The Urge to Mobilize*

 Overt catastrophic failure occurs when small, apparently innocuous failures join to create opportunity for a systemic accident.

 ...